sameerkumar/wiki-automation/README.md

 ## Test
 * Set, test.properties
-* These tests have been developed and tested on Android Emulator.
+* These tests have been developed and tested on the Moto G (Android 5) which I gifted my Mrs and was duely gifted back couple of years ago.
 * Will launch Appium server automatically when application test context is loaded.
 * To execute
   * connect an android device or run an emulator